openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/tools/cj-mediatool.md

 This command prints information about media library resources corresponding to the specified `<resource-uri>` in CSV format.

-For example, if image resource A in the media library has URI file://media/Photo/3/IMG_1721381297_001/MyImage.jpg, both `mediatool list file://media/Photo/3` and `mediatool list file://media/Photo/3/IMG_1721381297_001/MyImage.jpg` can successfully print the resource information.
+For example, if image resource A in the media library has URI `file://media/Photo/3/IMG_1721381297_001/MyImage.jpg`, both `mediatool list file://media/Photo/3` and `mediatool list file://media/Photo/3/IMG_1721381297_001/MyImage.jpg` will successfully print the resource information.

 Printed information includes:
 - uri: The resource's URI
 - display_name: The resource's name
 - data: Physical path of the resource's source file on the device

-Alternatively, `<resource-uri>` can be specified as `all`. `mediatool list all` will print information for all resources in the media library.
+Alternatively, setting `<resource-uri>` to `all` (`mediatool list all`) will print information for all resources in the media library.

-**Usage Example:**
+**Example Usage:**

 ```shell
 # Query with existing URI